 - An itemized budget spreadsheet not to exceed one page, uploaded in PDF, .docx, or RTF format.
 This document should indicate how the award would be spent during the proposed grant.

 - A one-page budget justification, uploaded in PDF, .docx, or RTF format.
 This document should justify the budget, including other grant or institutional support for the larger project.

 - The names and email addresses for two recommenders familiar with the proposed project.
 Once the applicant enters these into the application portal, each recommender will receive an email with a link to upload a recommendation letter directly into the application system.
-Recommendation letters are due by TBD.
+Recommendation letters are due by March 31, 2020.
 Applicants are responsible for soliciting letters of recommendation.
+It is the responsibility of the applicant to supply recommenders with relevant information about the project.
 Letters should address the evaluation criteria below.
 While the absence of letters from an application will not make it ineligible, letters that arrive late (or not at all) may make an application less competitive.

 IV.
 How Applications will be Evaluated

 A group of interdisciplinary evaluators with knowledge of periodicals in the long nineteenth century will use the following criteria to evaluate applications.
 Your application and letters of recommendation should be crafted with these criteria in mind.

 - The importance of the project, including the likelihood that it will enable a deeper understanding of the periodical press in Britain and its empire.

 - The quality of the application, including its clarity of expression.